 Do you want to improve the lives and health of people in need?
 Do you like the idea of working in the community?
-A career in healthcare ranges from aged care to dietetics to medical administration work and everything in between, providing you with numerous career opportunities.
+A career in healthcare ranges from aged care to dietetics, to medical administration work, and everything in between, providing you with a variety of career opportunities.
 If working within a dynamic and highly rewarding industry sounds like you, completing a health course with an RTO is your next step.

-The Australian health industry covers a variety of sectors such as mental health, public health, nutrition, allied health assistance and dentistry.
-The healthcare industry encompasses both practical health assistance and health administration career pathways, so no matter your skill set or passion, there’s a role for you.
+The Australian health industry covers a variety of sectors such as mental health, public health, nutrition, allied health assistance, and dentistry.
+The healthcare industry encompasses both practical health assistance and medical administration career pathways, so no matter your skill set or passion, there’s a role for you.

 Although the healthcare industry is responsible for some of the highest paid roles in Australia – such as general practitioners who make an average of $156,000 or surgeons who make an average of $191,196 — there are also additional careers that are not as demanding, nor require extensive training and education.

 Roles within health research, nutrition, healthcare policy creation and administration are just as necessary and essential to the well being of Australia‘s healthcare industry.

 Some great careers in health that you could be a part of include:

 An impressive 75% of those working in Australia’s healthcare industry have some form of higher education training.
 Courses range from TAFE certificates to university-level qualifications such as a Bachelor of Health Science.
 The best way to get trained depends on where you’d like your career to take you, though whether you’re fresh out of school, looking to change careers, or simply want to expand your skills, one of our courses will have all your needs covered.